Gambling and online casinos in Mauritania

 - Ministry of Communications - filtering of key domains (casino, bet, slots, etc.).

-Sometimes the authorities conduct demonstration raids against "Internet groups,"
+Sometimes the authorities conduct demonstration raids against "internet groups" offering games or bets.

-So, in 2023, several people were arrested in Nouakchott
+So, in 2023, several people were arrested in Nouakchott for "promoting illegal online games."

 Social and cultural context